hunghsinke/P4D_Assignment-3/README.md

 Image use:
-The image for xxx
-Is from the Australian Institute of Aboriginal and Torres Strait islander Studies (AIATSIS).
+The image for the welcome message and about this website is from the Australian Institute of Aboriginal and Torres Strait islander Studies (AIATSIS).